How DAC coaches

 Why three frameworks.

 Most measurement tools cover one framework.
-Jellyfish measures engineering (one of six Team Operations functions).
+Jellyfish measures engineering allocation.
 LinearB measures dev workflow.
+DX (now Atlassian) measures team health.
 Swarmia measures engineering effectiveness.
-Amplitude measures product usage.
+Amplitude and Pendo measure product usage.
+Dotwork (a partner, not competitor) measures strategic priority.
 Each answers one question.

 Three frameworks answer a different question: where's the divergence?